 - Hires and supervises staff.
 Manages division performance and productivity.
 Directs the continuous improvement of the work processes.
 Assures the overall integrity of the development, support and functionality of the division products and services.
 Manages, allocates, and coordinates numerous internal and external resources.

-- Serves director and officer of affiliated organizations and assigned boards, committees and leadership teams.
-Also serves as a liaison between the APU and various regional organizations and state and federal agencies; serves on committees, task forces and other groups.
+- Serves directors and officers of affiliated organizations and assigned boards, committees and leadership teams.
+Also serves as a liaison between APU and various regional organizations and state and federal agencies; serves on committees, task forces and other groups.

 - Keeps up to date with all federal statutes surrounding IRS guidelines pertaining to the operations of not for profit entities and universities.

-- Oversees and manages revenue cycle, general accounting, business development, risk management, contracting, retail supply warehouse operations, budget development, decision support, grant compliance, integrated supply chain, and enterprise resource planning (ERP) departments.
+- Oversees and manages revenue cycle, general accounting, budget development, decision support, grant compliance, and enterprise resource planning (ERP) departments.

 - Develops and manages division and departmental budgets.
 Maintains current and accurate financial and resource information on division operations.
 Reviews and monitors status reports prepared by department managers and recommends schedule and plan modifications.